Quick Answer

 🎼 How to Prepare Your Song for Distribution

 Here’s the reality: before you upload your music to Last Play Distro or any other distribution platform, you need to make sure your track meets the required standards.
 This ensures your release gets approved quickly and sounds great on every platform.
+Stores like Spotify and Apple Music have strict quality guidelines; failing to meet them can result in upload rejections, audio glitches, or mismatched metadata profiles.

 Follow this checklist to make your next release smooth, fast, and professional.